combio-dku/InferPloidy/README.md

 ## Example usage in Jupyter notebook

-`InferPloidy_example_py.ipynb` is example code in Jupyter notebook, where you can see how to import and run InferPloidy.
+`inferPloidy_example.ipynb` is example code in Jupyter notebook, where you can see how to import and run InferPloidy.

 To run HiCAT, you need the pre-installed python packages `numpy`, `pandas`, `scikit-learn`, `scipy`, `scikit-network`, `infercnvpy` and , `hicat`.
 `hicat` is used to annotate cell-type to collect reference cells for infercnv.